Mathématique: Chapter 58

 “What are the things on your head?”
 Coral whispered.

-“Medical devices,” Rush murmured.
+“Medical devices,” Rush replied.

 She looked at him with interest, inviting him to continue, but he shook his head.

 After dinner and drinks with the restaurant staff, after the tables and floors had been cleaned, after the last dish had been washed and the front doors locked, Rush walked back to his hotel through unsleeping city streets lined with undimmed electric light.
-He negotiated a few additional nights on his hotel reservation in return for another cash payment, then took the elevator—not to his room, but to the hotel’s rooftop patio.
+He negotiated a few additional nights on his hotel reservation in return for another cash payment, then took the elevator, not to his room, but to the hotel’s rooftop patio.

 The air was very still.